 Why do you watch anime?

 Because it’s awesome. 😉 As both an artist and a lover of stories, I find the potential for expression in anime to be absolutely wonderful!
 Some of the best narratives that I have encountered came from anime.
 It was also the first medium that taught me how to think analytically about something in order to look at a much bigger picture.
 For that, I will always be grateful to it.
+Lastly, it is another method of coping with my mental health and has completely changed my life for the better.

 What do you focus on when reviewing an anime?